-The Sohar Refinery Improvement Project (SRIP) is a multibillion dollar capital investment for Orpic.
+The Suhar Refinery Improvement Project (SRIP) is a multibillion dollar capital investment for Orpic.
 It is a response to the need to upgrade refining capability in order to further maximize the value of Omani crude oil.
 At the same time it will significantly improve environmental performance on the back of the recent progress made Orpic’s Environmental Improvement Programme (EIP).
-The Environmental Permits for SRIP were issued in July 2013, and in terms of siting the project, land agreements were finalised in August 2013 for a plot adjacent to the Sohar Refinery.
+The Environmental Permits for SRIP were issued in July 2013, and in terms of siting the project, land agreements were finalised in August 2013 for a plot adjacent to the Suhar Refinery.
 The project is scheduled for commissioning in 2016.

 • Crude Distillation Unit (CDU)